beyond-all-reason/teiserver/README.md

 # Teiserver
 [![Build and test](https://github.com/beyond-all-reason/teiserver/actions/workflows/tests.yml/badge.svg?branch=master)](https://github.com/beyond-all-reason/teiserver/actions/workflows/tests.yml)

-An Elixir middleware server for game management; primarily used by [Beyond all Reason](https://www.beyondallreason.info/).
+An Elixir middleware server for [Beyond all Reason](https://www.beyondallreason.info/).
 Currently implementing the Spring protocol but with work being done on a new protocol [Tachyon](https://github.com/beyond-all-reason/tachyon).
+You are welcome to use this for other games though at this stage it is quite tightly coupled to BAR.

 ## Local setup
 There are two ways to set up Teiserver locally for development or testing: